-A new report, “Facts About Store Development,” recently released by the Food Marketing Institute, may indicate a great threat to continued growth in product sales at retail: Supermarkets are no longer getting bigger.
+A new report, “Facts About Store Development,” recently released by the Food Marketing Institute, may indicate a great threat to continued growth in produce sales at retail: Supermarkets are no longer getting bigger.

 This matters a lot because produce sales have been increasing…in no small part because supermarkets have devoted more space to push the product.
 Many a store that forty years ago devoted but a single case to produce, and even then filled in with non-produce items during the winter, today offers thousands of square feet of produce variety and does so year-round.